What does the AMH test measure?

 All tests are reviewed before and after the test by one of our GMC-registered doctors.
 A short outcome note with a next-step plan is sent to your email, password-protected.
 If results are normal, no further action is needed.
 If anything requires attention, the doctor will recommend a follow-up GP consultation - either with your NHS GP or with one of our GPs at KONCEPT® (a £149 consultation fee applies if you choose KONCEPT®).

-A one-off booking fee per booking, regardless of how many tests are in the basket.
+A single administration fee charged once per visit, never per test, regardless of how many tests are in the basket.
 The all-in AMH price of £148 already includes it.

 Only with your written consent.
 We can send a clinical summary to your NHS GP for coordinated long-term care, including any future fertility referrals.